Fractusa/github-pages-portfolio/docs/index.md

 Following Unity Courses to learn about Unity functionality.
 Started development on Project Game, adding basic tilemap functionality and PlayerController script with Movement implemented using Unity's InputAction.

 ### Week 5 (8-14 September)
+Worked with Unity Animations, adding a running animation to the Player.
+Added attack functionality to the Player, enabling it to be able to shoot Projectiles.
+Added different Collectibles that enemies drop on death, namely experience (always) and health (random).
+Started work on an Experience System allowing the player to gain experience from killing enemies, and later through this give the ability to choose new abilities and/or stat increases.
+Finally created basic functionality towards adding new abilities and effects.
+Abilities being full fledged with multiple effects eg. Fireball (Effects: Projectile, Burning, Damage etc.) while effects are smaller blocks that abiltiies are built from.

+A few difficulties making scripts work together correctly, sometimes not using the same instance of a script eg. PlayerController & PlayerHealth scripts not using the same Stats for the Player.
+Otherwise mostly basic functionality for now.

+### Week 6 (15-21 September)

 ---